Mahendra Singh Tikait: Lucknow, 1992

 In 1992, Tikait was back in Lucknow to stage a month-long sit-in panchayat in pursuance of his demand for writing off farmers' loans up to ₹10,000.
 The same year, he launched a Farmers Land Compensation Movement in Ghaziabad, seeking higher compensation towards the acquired land of farmers.

 Bijnore, 2008 - Remarks against Mayawati

 Tikait was arrested on several occasions, the last being on 2 April 2008 for allegedly making caste-based remarks against the then Uttar Pradesh Chief Minister Mayawati at a rally in Bijnore on 30 March 2008.
 It took a contingent of 6,000 armed policemen to lay a siege around his village for his arrest.
 He was released only after tendering an apology to the Chief Minister.
 Upon his death, Mayawati described Tikait, in a condolence message, as a "true and committed leader of farmers".

+Chaudhary Mahendra Singh Tikait protesting in the Red Fort.

+Death

+He died of bone cancer on 15 May 2011 in Muzaffarnagar, Uttar Pradesh, leaving behind a legacy continued by his sons, including Naresh and Rakesh Tikait, who remain active in the BKU.